Our New England Yacht Charter Recommendations

 This New England town has many different faces, reflecting different eras in history.
-Explore the streets surrounding the harbor, where one of the largest colonial buildings is still standing and in use every day, and is captured in time from the Colonial Newport Revolutionary War English Blockade of the port.
+Explore the streets surrounding the harbor, where one of the oldest colonial buildings is still standing and in use every day, as captured in time from the Colonial Newport Revolutionary War English Blockade of the port.
 On Bellevue Avenue, tour the Gilded Age Mansions of the very wealthy, known as “Summer Cottages” built and enjoyed by such well-known families as the Vanderbilts, and Belmonts.
 Throughout Newport, history are tales of pirates, and rum running and tours on these very subjects are available all summer.
 Don’t miss the Ghost Tour as Newport is often touted as one of the most haunted villages in the U.S.

-Once home to a large whaling fleet, Nantucket sea captain’s built large homes on the main cobble stone street leading to the harbor, in which are now little boutique shops.
+Once home to a large whaling fleet, Nantucket sea captain’s built large homes on the main cobble stone streets leading to the harbor, in which are now little boutique shops.
 Be sure to visit the Nantucket Whaling Museum, an easy walk from the main harbor, to learn about the vibrant whaling past of this island where wives watched the horizon from Widow’s Walks on the roof of their homes, while waiting for their loved ones to return .

 Monhegan Island, Maine

 A solitary little island with a small human population mainly engaged in fishing.
 Be sure to hike through the extensive and beautiful forests, with hiking trails starting not far from the harbor.
 Be on the lookout for little Fairy Houses, built the islanders say, by the local fairy population living in the forests on this magical island.

 Mystic Aquarium and Oceanography Institute in Mystic, Connecticut